caolan/nodeunit/README.md

 If you wish to use a commonjs format for your test suites (using exports), it is up to you to define the commonjs tools for the browser.
-There are a number of alternatives and its important it fits with your existing code, which is why nodeunit does not currently provide this out of the box.
+There are a number of alternatives and it's important it fits with your existing code, which is why nodeunit does not currently provide this out of the box.

 In the example above, the tests will run when the page is loaded.